 - Predicting Temperature

-There are different Regression modelling techniques.
+There are different Regression modeling techniques.
 Among all Linear Regression is the most popular algorithm.
 It is the simplest form of Regression.

 The Linear Regression is represented by y=ax+b+e where a is the slope of the line and b is the intercept of the line and e is the error.

-In multiple regression there is more than 1 independent variables.
+In multiple regression, there is more than 1 independent variable.

 The Classification Algorithm is used when we want to predict the output variable which is discrete.
 The dependent variable is predicted by analyzing the dependent variables.